My Surgery

 If you are diabetic, you will need to carefully monitor your blood sugar levels when you are fasting.
 More information will be given to you from the Mudgeeraba Hand Clinic.

-Driving in a cast or splint may place you in a precarious situation with your insurance.
-If possible, you may wish to consider arranging alternative transportation for the period you will be recovering.
-You will also need an escort from the hospital post-operatively.
+Driving while wearing a cast or splint may place you in a precarious position with your insurance coverage.
+If possible, you should consider arranging alternative transport during your recovery period.
+You will also require an escort to take you home from the hospital following your procedure.

 Post-operative instructions